 Cleaning specifications have been raised to ensure all high touch surfaces are disinfected daily.

 There are no enforced distancing rules that apply to school transport and it is not possible for us to expand the service so that social distancing can apply.
+Please note it is now compulsory for students to wear face masks on public transport.
 Students who catch the bus must have their names recorded on a register held in the office.
 Please advise the office ([email protected]) if your child will be catching a school bus and if so, the number of the route.
 For more information regarding buses, please see the Auckland Transport website, https://at.govt.nz/about-us/news-events/public-transport-information.
 The school minivans have all been thoroughly cleaned ready for use when restrictions are lifted further.

 Interval and Lunchtime

 The guidelines put out do not require any special conditions regarding students mixing during interval and lunchtime.
 However, we will be insisting that the social guidelines apply.
 Students will be asked not to congregate but to ‘spread out.’
 The College cafeteria will have a restriction on numbers entering and have markings down for distancing.
 We ask students to bring their own drink bottles filled at home.
 The drinking fountains have been disabled and are not currently open.